csqiangwen/DeepFillv2_Pytorch/README.md

 ## Deepfillv2_Pytorch
 This is a Pytorch re-implementation for the paper [Free-Form Image Inpainting with Gated Convolution](https://arxiv.org/abs/1806.03589).

-This repository contains "Gated Convolution", "Contextual Attention" and "Spectral Normalization"
+This repository contains "Gated Convolution", "Contextual Attention" and "Spectral Normalization".
 ## Requirement
 - Python 3
 - OpenCV-Python